 The Commission can assist you to further human rights issues by assisting you with legal proceedings.
 If you want the Commission to grant assistance in relation to legal proceedings involving issues of human rights you must first be clear what the human right issue is.
 When you make your request to the Commission:

 The Commission is not an adjudicator body in respect of complaints of human rights violations in Ireland.
 It cannot offer remedies or compensation in cases where human rights have been violated.
 It cannot overturn court, or tribunal decisions, or require government departments to give entitlements to people who may feel they have an entitlement.

 Contact the Commission for more information about how requests for legal assistance are assessed.

 There are 2 distinct pieces of legislation in place which set out equality rights for people and specifically outlaw discrimination when it occurs.
 The Employment Equality Acts 1998–2015 and the Equal Status Acts 2000–2015 outlaw discrimination in employment, vocational training, advertising, collective agreements, the provision of goods and services.
 Specifically, goods and services include professional or trade services; health services; access to accommodation and education; facilities for banking, transport and cultural activities.

-Under equality legislation discrimination based on any one of 9 distinct grounds is unlawful.
+Under equality legislation discrimination based on any one of the following distinct grounds is unlawful.
 These grounds are: